Home/Journal

 • Missing items listed on the inventory

-• Cleaning costs if the property is returned in a significantly dirtier condition than when you moved in
+• Cleaning costs if the property is significantly dirtier than when you moved in

 • Replacing lost keys